 Manual vs. Automatic

 You should be prepared to drive a manual car and van in the Faroe Islands.
 As with the rest of the world (besides the US), most of the cars in the Faroe Islands are manual, but there are a few automatic vehicles.
-If you do require an automatic car make sure to book well in advance and expect to pay a premium for it.
+If you require an automatic car, make sure to book well in advance and expect to pay a premium.

 A 4×4 car rental is not necessary for driving around the Faroe Islands